transdigiware/blockchain/howto/ibp-console-organizations.md

 ### Adding a new peer admin certificate
 {: #ibp-console-organizations-new-admins}

 Because peer administrators can change over time, you will need to update your peer admin certificates.
 You can add new peer administrators by updating the peer's organization MSP definition to include the admin certificates of additional admin identities.
-Recall that a peer admin identity is required to install a smart contract on a peer and list the smart contracts already installed on the peer.
+Recall that a peer admin identity is required to install a smart contract on a peer and list the smart contracts that are already installed on the peer.

 When you update an MSP organization definition with a new admin cert, the associated peer nodes are also updated with the modified MSP definition.
 This update process includes an automatic restart of the associated peer nodes which means they will be unavailable for a brief period of time while they restart.
-If client applications are sending transactions to the peers during this period, the transactions may need to be resubmitted.
+If client applications are sending transactions to the peers during this period, the transactions might need to be resubmitted.
 Note that imported peer nodes, or peers that were not created by using your console, will not be updated.
 {: important}

 #### Before you begin